countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 The [Scrum Master](#scrum-master) must review tickets for clarity (triage them) from Requests to Backlog.
 The [Product Owner](#product-owner) must review tickets for priority (order the Backlog).

-#### Sprint Meeting Goals
+#### Sprint Review

+#### Before meeting, team members should
 1. Measure what % done our Key Results are.
-Estimate completion of each KR.
-Quickly check any metrics necessary.
+Check any metrics necessary.
-1. Each team member takes 2 minutes to what they shipped each week.
-Don't show work in progress.
-Screen share or show a visual is possible, only demonstrate what you've made ready to "ship".
-Then they take 1 minutes to indicate what's blocking their work, and we determine who will help them on it after the meeting.
+1. Pick cards for the next sprint that will most impact KRs.

+#### During the sprint meeting
+1. Each team member updates the team on their KR scores, what they shipped to cause those changes, and how they will meet the KR.
+1.
+#### Cards of Shame
 1. Review any cards left in the sprint column.
 Why are they there?
 How can we avoid that?
-1. The team moves cards they want to work on during the current sprint into the "sprint" column.
-They may always take more cards from the backlog later on they finish early.
-1. Move the Trello Cards that best achieve the project's key results and no more than we can actually do, to the sprint column. _when does this happen?_

-We release (ship) our work to real customers at the end of the sprint.

 #### Stand-up Meetings
 Countable doesn't hold synchronous stand-up meetings.
 Instead, every day, please share something on your team's public slack channel regarding the work you did.
 It's best to show a screenshot of your work for feedback.